BETTER PATH HOMES

 Call Us Now

-We are a family owned and operated company in Charlotte, North Carolina that specializes in home owners who are stuck in tough situations.
-Our primary service that we offer is quick cash purchases of homes to relieve the home owner of their hardship, be it financial, overwhelming repairs, terrible tenants, or something else.
+We are a family owned and operated company in Charlotte, North Carolina that specializes in providing home owners a stress free way to sell their homes, especially those who are stuck in tough situations.
+We offer quick cash purchases of homes to relieve owners of their hardship, be it financial, overwhelming repairs, terrible tenants, or anything else.
 We have a team of real estate and law professionals that we work with that allows us the ability to close on homes in as quick as 2 weeks.

 We love houses, but most of all we love people.
-It is incredibly rewarding to personally relieve someone of a tremendous burden and give someone a way out.
+It is incredibly rewarding to provide solutions and relieve someone of a tremendous burden.
 Many people aren't even aware they have any options aside from selling a house "for sale by owner" or hiring a real estate agent.
 The third, and best option for some, is to sell directly to a real estate investor.
 We know that your home, or a loved-one's home, has incredible sentimental value and this is important to us.
 We are able to see past the needed repairs, damage, and complications when assessing your homes true value.

 Contact us today for prompt, personal, friendly, and professional analysis of your situation and your property!